First Person Shooter (The X-Files): Filming and casting

 The ideas in the episode's script proved difficult to transfer onto film.
 Spotnitz later explained that, "William Gibson and Tom Maddox always get us into trouble.
 They always come up with these great ideas that are always hard to execute."
 This was exacerbated by budgetary challenges, as the many special effects in the episode almost caused the project to go over budget.
 To keep costs down, the production crew initially borrowed virtual game layouts from video game companies.
 However, not wishing to simply "copy existing designs," production designer Corey Kaplan and his design team created layouts of their own, which ended up being costly.
 The S.E.
 Rykoff distribution center in Los Angeles served as the setting for the episode's opening sequence.
 At the time, the company's owner was the uncle of X-Files producer Paul Rabwin.
 A warehouse in downtown Los Angeles was used as the backdrop of the opening scene.

 Carter later noted that the hardest part of "First Person Shooter" was casting a suitable actress to play Maitreya.
-Casting director Rick Millikan looked into every possible avenue—including: "strippers, adult video entertainment ladies, [and] erotic thriller/direct-to-video type actresses"—before settling upon American comedian and actress Krista Allen.
+Casting director Rick Millikan looked into every possible avenue—including: "strippers, adult video entertainment ladies, [and] erotic thriller/direct-to-video type actresses"—before settling upon Krista Allen.
 Initially, she possessed a "wholesome quality" that bothered Carter, but as the episode was being filmed, both Carter and Millikan recognized that Allen was right for the part.
 "First Person Shooter" also required the use of several stuntmen, most notably for Mulder and Maitreya.
-Dana Heath, a professional gymnast was hired for several scenes that required Maitreya to execute a series of handstands.
+Dana Heath, a professional gymnast, was hired for several scenes that required Maitreya to execute a series of handstands.
 Fourteen stuntmen were also hired to ride Kawasaki motorcycles and fire gas-powered machine-guns.